 1. How do you treat people with a different viewpoint from yours?

 People fascinate me.
-No matter how many diverse individuals and cultures I encounter or study, no two people are identical.
+Regardless of the diverse individuals and cultures I encounter or study, no two people are identical.
 We share much in common, yet each person possesses a unique superpower and diverse perspectives rooted in their backgrounds and experiences.

 No two people can have the same viewpoint on a topic.
 This is similar to how two people looking at the same object from different angles see slightly different versions.
 Their positions relative to the object cause them to perceive it differently.